-The compensation paid to the above named Named Executive Officers during the fiscal years ended July 31, 2016 and 2017 included salaries, bonuses and perquisites as more fully described in the notes to the Summary Compensation Table.
+The compensation paid to the above named Named Executive Officers during the fiscal years ended July 31, 2016, 2017 and 2018 included salaries, bonuses and perquisites as more fully described in the notes to the Summary Compensation Table.
 As noted in the Summary Compensation Table, Mr. Henderson received contributions to his 401(k) plan under our matching contribution program in Fiscal 2017.
-Salary and bonuses accounted for 99.4% of Mr. Henderson's total compensation for Fiscal 2017 and salary accounted for 100% of his total compensation for fiscal 2016.
-Salary and bonuses accounted for 100% of Mr. Belardi's total compensation for Fiscal 2017 and fiscal 2016.
-The Named Executive Officers did not receive any compensation from the Company in fiscal 2015.